COVID-19 protocols guide (for Victoria's protocols, please contact her directly)

 Since we now only accept contactless payment, at the end of treatment your RMT will charge your credit card for your treatment or ensure that your etransfer has been received, and issue an emailed receipt.
 No paper receipts will be supplied.
 If you do not book your own appointments online (preferred, as it saves time), your RMT may also schedule your next appointment at this time.

 Your RMT will leave the room while you get ready, and attend to any sanitizing or laundry that needs to be addressed while you are getting ready to leave the clinic.
-When you are ready to leave the treatment room, you will open the door using a tissue as a barrier, remove your fabric mask if you are using clinic-supplied re-usable one, and then use hand sanitizer or warm water and soap to clean your hands before leaving.
+When you are ready to leave the treatment room, you will open the door using a tissue as a barrier, and then use hand sanitizer or warm water and soap to clean your hands before leaving.
 Your RMT will open the door for you to leave.

 After you have left, your RMT will sanitize door handles and any surfaces that were touched, put on gloves to remove the used table linens and fabric face mask putting them either directly into the washer or into a basket for soiled linens only, clean the massage table and its face cradle and armrests.